Which type of joint allows for the gliding movement of the wrist? | Channels for Pearson+

 1

 Step 1: Understand the types of synovial joints.
 Synovial joints are classified based on the type of movement they allow.
-Common types include hinge joints, ball-and-socket joints, pivot joints, and plane (gliding) joints.
+Common types include ball-and-socket, hinge, pivot, and plane (gliding) joints.

-Step 2: Review the characteristics of a plane (gliding) joint.
-These joints allow for sliding or gliding movements between flat or slightly curved surfaces.
-They are typically found in areas requiring limited movement.
+Step 2: Define the plane (gliding) joint.
+Plane joints are characterized by flat or slightly curved surfaces that allow bones to slide past each other in a gliding motion.
+This movement is typically limited but occurs in multiple directions.

-Step 3: Identify the anatomical location of the wrist joint.
-The wrist is composed of multiple small bones (carpals) that articulate with each other, forming a joint that allows for gliding movements.
+Step 3: Identify the location of plane joints in the body.
+Plane joints are found in areas such as the intercarpal joints of the wrist and the intertarsal joints of the foot.

 Step 5: Conclude that the correct type of joint allowing for the gliding movement of the wrist is the plane (gliding) joint, based on its structure and function.